The Bajoit Program

 How are roommates assigned?

-Roommates are assigned based on similar age and gender.
+Roommates are assigned based on similar age (within 2 years) and gender.

 08.-